Overview of the Road Rules and Regulations

-From 1 January 2020, the functions and powers held by VicRoads under the Road Safety Act 1986 (Vic) were transferred to the Secretary of the Victorian Government Department of Transport (‘Department of Transport’) and the Head of Transport Victoria under the Transport Legislation A change made to a legal document or Act of parliament.
-Act 2019 (Vic).
+From 1 January 2020, the functions and powers held by VicRoads under the Road Safety Act 1986 (Vic) were transferred to the Secretary of the Victorian Government Department of Transport (‘Department of Transport’) and the Head of Transport Victoria under the Transport Legislation Amendment Act 2019 (Vic).

 A note on penalties

-For the period 1 July 2020 to 30 June 2021, one penalty unit (pu) equals $165.22 under Victorian state law.
-For more information, see ‘A note about penalty units’ at the start of this book.
+For the period 1 July 2021 to 30 June 2022, one penalty unit (pu) equals $181.74 under Victorian state law.
+For more information, see the Department of Justice’s website.